hiranya-mobilab/azure-docs/articles/sap/automation/get-started.md

 - Checks if the service principal has user Access Administrator permissions.
 - Create an Azure Virtual Network.
 - Create an Azure Virtual Key Vault with private end point.
-- Create an Azure Files NSF share.
+- Create an Azure Files NFS share.
 - Create an Azure Virtual Machine with data disk using Premium Storage v2.
 - Check access to the required URLs using the deployed virtual machine.